sphinxfndorg/protocol/src/usi/README.md

 # USI Software

 USI Software (Universal Sovereign Identity) is a desktop identity, encryption, signature, and wallet application for the SPIF (Sphinx Fingerprint) identity system.
-It provides a graphical interface for creating a sovereign cryptographic identity, protecting folders as encrypted vaults, signing documents, verifying signatures, and managing a SPIF wallet address.
+It provides a graphical interface for creating a sovereign cryptographic identity, protecting folders as encrypted vaults, minting data with a cryptographic signature, verifying that data, and managing a SPIF wallet address.

 The application is built in Go with the Fyne GUI toolkit.